 Now the lines between friend and foe have become blurred, and no one can be trusted.
 United by the imminent threat, Ziva and Aroska must set their differences aside in order to save their people… and maybe even each other.

 All roads lead to…

 Have you read Dakiti: Ziva Payvan Book One?
 Tell someone about it!
 Taking the time to leave an honest review is immeasurably helpful for any author, new or established.
 Your opinion helps other people make informed decisions about their reading options and allows a book to reach its target audience.
-Review on AMAZON or GOODREADS today!
+Review on your favorite platform today!